 This unique and totally tasty eggplant vegetarian quesadilla recipe contains savory eggplant, tart apple, and melted cheese stuffed between two crispy whole grain tortillas!
 You will love this mild earthy and slightly salty flavor combination!
 Try it today!

 Ever try to get your kids to eat eggplant?
 If your kids are anything like mine, it probably was not the most successful endeavor!
-Thing 2 especially makes it no secret that he is NOT a huge fan of eggplant.
-Not even close.

 But I bought an eggplant anyway.
 They were so big and purple and beautiful, I just couldn't resist.
 Plus, I like eggplant, DH likes eggplant, and we deserve to have some eggplant once in a while!

 So, there I was with this eggplant (which is technically a fruit, if you didn't already know!), wondering how to prepare it in a way that would at least give me a fighting chance with the kids.

 The nice thing about eggplant is that the flavor is fairly mild, so you can combine it with some other yummy ingredients and the kids might not even realize they are eating a dreaded vegetable!

 I really love all the different flavors going on in this vegetarian quesadilla recipe.
 The apple and the eggplant really complement each other, and the cheese pulls it all together.
 Delicious, and a little different from what we normally have for dinner!

 🥘 Ingredients Needed

 - apples - balances out the eggplant and provides some sweetness.